fwenzel/fredericiana/site/_posts/2013-01-20-at-least-it-s-rent-controlled.md

 [trifecta]: http://www.trifectawritingchallenge.com/2013/01/trifextra-week-fifty-one.html
 [challenge]: /2013/01/07/writing-challenge-accepted/

-The challenge was to write 33 words about a one of three photos; I picked the one above.
+The challenge was to write 33 words about one of three photos; I picked the one above.

 *Image credit: ["Empire State Pigeon".][pigeon]
 [CC BY-SA-licensed][cc-by-sa] by *ZeroOne* on Flickr.*